iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/lstm-keras/next-frame-tutorial/README.md

 ```

 ### Result
 On a test sample, next 8 frames were predicted using first 7 frames.
-Since the above model is many-to-one, so for the many-to-many predictions predicted output frame
+Since the above model is many-to-one, so for the many-to-many predictions, predicted output frames
-is also fed into the network along with the original input sequence.
+are fed into the network along with the original input sequence.
  ![Predicted](https://github.com/iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/blob/master/lstm-keras/next-frame-tutorial/images/output.gif)

 ## References